 Did You Refuse A Chemical BAC Test At Your Arrest?

-When you’re charged with your first DUI in Pennsylvania, you may be presented with an alternative to the normal criminal court cases.
-The Accelerated Rehabilitation Disposition Program (ARD) is given mostly to first time offenders who, aside from the initial infraction, have been law abiding citizens up until then.
-Having an experienced attorney like Edward Nicholson on your side will give you the best chance of being eligible for ARD.
+When you’re facing your first DUI offense in Pittsburgh, Pennsylvania, you may have the opportunity to take advantage of an alternative to the typical criminal court proceedings.
+The Accelerated Rehabilitation Disposition Program (ARD) is primarily offered to first-time offenders who have otherwise been law-abiding citizens prior to this incident.
+Having an experienced DUI attorney in Pennsylvania, like Edward Nicholson, can significantly enhance your chances of qualifying for ARD.

 Are you eligible?

-A DUI offense is eligible for ARD under the following circumstances:
+A DUI offense is eligible for ARD under the following conditions:

 • It is a first offense within ten years.